-Join JD Careers Out There for access to this and more full-length career path interviews, transcripts and short professional development videos.
+Join JD Careers Out There for access to this video plus more day-in-the-life career path interview videos & transcripts.

 WATCH A SNEAK PEEK

-Title: Chief Ethics & Compliance Officer and VP, Major Energy Company
+Title: Chief Ethics & Compliance Officer; VP, Major Energy Co.

 City: New York, NY

-Law School: Ohio State University Moritz College of Law in Columbus, OH
+Law School: Ohio State Univ.
+Moritz College of Law in Columbus, OH

 College: Wright State University in Dayton, OH